-McCain Didn’t Vote for the Health Bill He Attacked.
-His ‘Yes’ Was Still Bizarre
+McCain Didn’t Really Vote for a Bill He Attacked.
+His ‘Yes’ Was Still Bizarre.

 Following his surgery and brain cancer diagnosis, Senator John McCain made a triumphant return to Washington, D.C. on Tuesday and delivered a rebuke to everyone who questioned whether he’s truly a “maverick.”
 In two votes on repealing Obamacare, McCain showed he won’t play by the rules — even if the rules are just McCain’s own statements about his goals and principles.

-After a dramatic delay in voting, on Tuesday afternoon McCain walked out on the Senate floor and cast his vote to begin debate on repealing the Affordable Care Act – the first step in Majority Leader Mitch McConnell’s outrageous effort to ram through legislation – any legislation –that guts Obamacare by the end of the week.
+After a dramatic delay in voting, on Tuesday afternoon McCain walked out on the Senate floor and cast his vote to begin debate on repealing the Affordable Care Act — the first step in Majority Leader Mitch McConnell’s outrageous effort to ram through legislation — any legislation — that guts Obamacare by the end of the week.

-Just one week earlier, McCain trashed the Senate bill, the Better Care Reconciliation Act, saying Congress must “return to regular order” and find a bipartisan health care fix.
+Just one week earlier, McCain had trashed the Senate bill, the Better Care Reconciliation Act, saying Congress must “return to regular order” and find a bipartisan health-care fix.
 Immediately after voting for the motion to proceed, McCain took to the Senate floor to reiterate that point in a passionate, Sorkin-esque speech.

 “Let’s trust each other.
 Let’s return to regular order,” McCain said, after singing the praises of the Senate’s cherished rules and traditions.
 “We’ve been spinning our wheels on too many important issues because we keep trying to find a way to win without help from across the aisle.
 That’s an approach that’s been employed by both sides, mandating legislation from the top down, without any support from the other side, with all the parliamentary maneuvers that requires.”

-Then McCain turned to fixing the health care system, saying Republicans have yet to find the solution and “I’m not sure we will.”
+Then McCain turned to fixing the health-care system, saying Republicans have yet to find the solution and “I’m not sure we will.”
 He criticized the secretive process McConnell used to craft BCRA, and said it probably shouldn’t pass:

 I voted for the motion to proceed to allow debate to continue and amendments to be offered.
 I will not vote for the bill as it is today.
 It’s a shell of a bill right now.
 We all know that.
 I have changes urged by my state’s governor that will have to be included to earn my support for final passage of any bill.
 I know many of you will have to see the bill changed substantially for you to support it.